eclipse-ditto/ditto-examples/kata/ditto-java-client/search-management/README.md

 Find the Katas in folder `src/main/test`, replace the TODOs with actual code and run the test.

 ****
-* `Kata1:` Create subscription as stream and request results.
+* `Kata1:` Create subscription as stream and validate results.
-    1. Create subscription as stream
-    2. Request results
-    3. Extract results
-* `Kata2:` Create subscription as subscriber and request results.
+* `Kata2:` Create subscription as subscriber, request and validate results.
-    1. Create subscription as subscriber
-    2. Request results
-    3. Cancel subscription if a special thing is present in search results